neuralarchitects/ZKP-Blockchain-Explorer/README.md

 To install the chain ZKP explorer components of the Fides Innova platform, you can follow the steps below.
 These instructions assume that you have a basic understanding of setting up development environments and are familiar with JavaScript, Node.js, and related technologies.

 # Step 0.
-Create a Virtaul Environment
+Create a Virtual Environment
 ```
 sudo su
 sudo apt update && sudo apt install python3-venv python3-full -y